 The shock of cold water can act as a natural stimulant, promoting alertness and mental focus.
 Many cold water swimmers report feeling more awake and clear-headed after a dip.

 Regular exposure to cold water has been associated with better sleep patterns.
-The drop in body temperature after a swim can contribute to a more restful night’s sleep.
+The drop in body temperature after a cold water swim can contribute to a more restful night’s sleep.

 Over time, cold water swimmers develop a higher tolerance to cold temperatures.
 Perhaps now more important than ever as energy costs continue to rise.